-Basically, behind the term deceleration is the consciously driven process of slowing down the experienced speed of everyday life.
+Basically, behind the term slow movement is the consciously driven process of slowing down the experienced speed of everyday life.
 We all know texts with truisms like "we live in turbulent times", "information rains down on us from everywhere" or "we are suffering from increasing amounts of stress".
 That is of course all correct.
-And all these accelerators of our experience are opposed to deceleration: this concept should help us to take a step (or more) back, to pause and to perceive life or its partial aspects a little more attentively.
-In English-speaking countries, this movement is known as the Slow Movement.
+And all these accelerators of our experience are opposed to slow movement: this concept should help us to take a step (or more) back, to pause and to perceive life or its partial aspects a little more attentively.
+In English-speaking countries, this movement is known as the slow movement.

 To make the meaning a little clearer, the following comparison is suitable.
-Acceleration means getting as much done, experiencing, etc. as much as possible in the shortest possible time.
-Deceleration, on the other hand, is the opposite: adequate time per task, plan and project.
-Or to put it another way: deceleration is the escape from acceleration.
+Acceleration means getting as much done as possible in the shortest possible time.
+Slow movement, on the other hand, is the opposite: adequate time per task, plan and project.
+Or to put it another way: slow movement is the escape from acceleration.

 Why should I slow down regularly?